nuetzliches/spocr/MIGRATION_SpocRVNext.md

 ## Dual CLI Strategy

 - Publish the frozen v4 CLI as the dotnet tool `spocrv4`.
 It continues to consume `spocr.json` and emit the legacy `DataContext/` structure, enabling projects to finish the cutover on their own timeline.
-- The v5 CLI keeps the `spocr` package name and runs solely against `.env` / `SPOCR_*` keys plus SnapshotBuilder artefacts.
+- During the bridge phase the v5 CLI keeps the `spocr` package name and operates solely against `.env` / `SPOCR_*` keys plus SnapshotBuilder artefacts.
-- Both CLIs install independently.
-There is no overlap in generated files, so validation runs can execute in parallel.
+- At cutover the modern CLI transitions to the new repository `nuetzliches/xtraq` and ships as tool/package `xtraq` (namespace `Xtraq`, version `1.0.0`) without historical SpocR references.
+The SpocR repository remains frozen at v4.5 and highlights Xtraq as the active successor.
+- All CLIs install independently.
+Throughout the transition `spocrv4`, `spocr` (bridge), and later `xtraq` can coexist without overlapping generated outputs.
-- To steer users toward the migration path, `spocr` detects legacy artefacts (`spocr.json`, `DataContext/`, legacy outputs) and prints a warning linking to this document and `migration-v5.instructions`.
+- To steer users toward the migration path, `spocr` detects legacy artefacts (`spocr.json`, `DataContext/`, legacy outputs) and prints a warning linking to this document, `migration-v5.instructions`, and (post-cutover) the Xtraq repository.

 ## Configuration Changes